‘Did no vetting’: Infowars host Owen Shroyer takes stand in Alex Jones’ defamation trial

 Neil Heslin, the father who lost his son Jesse in the 2012 shooting, sued Jones and his company over comments made on Infowars’ broadcasts claiming the shooting at Sandy Hook Elementary school was a hoax.

-“Did you care who you were talking about?”
+“Did you not care who you were talking about?”
 Heslin’s attorney asked Shroyer.

 “No, I didn’t say that,” Shroyer replied.